tedneward/Azgaarnoth/Classes/Mystic/index.md

 ```
 def blademeld(npc):
-    npc.bonusactions.append(f"***Blade Meld.*** A one-handed melee weapon you hold becomes one with your hand.
+    npc.bonusactions.append(f"***Psionic Talent: Blade Meld.*** A one-handed melee weapon you hold becomes one with your hand.
 For the next minute, you can't let go of the weapon nor can it be forced from your grasp.")
 ```

 ### Blind Spot